-Here are the best golf courses for some tee time in Korea.
+Here are the best courses for some tee time in Korea.

-There are tons of options when it comes to the sport.
+There are tons of options when it comes to golf.
 Here are the main ones:

 What it’s like to golf in Korea